-A high number of the students attending Goldwyn have a diagnosis of Autistic Spectrum Condition, including Asperger's Syndrome, Attention Deficit Hyperactivity Disorder, Conduct Disorder and/or Oppositional Defiant Disorder.
+A high number of the students attending Goldwyn have a diagnosis of Autistic Spectrum Condition, including, Attention Deficit Hyperactivity Disorder, Conduct Disorder and/or Oppositional Defiant Disorder.
 In addition, many students have other types of need, including but not limited to:

-- Speech and Language Needs.
+- Speech, Language and Communication Needs.

 - Specific Learning Difficulties, such as Dyslexia, Dyscalculia or Dyspraxia.

 - Attachment Difficulties.

 - Anxiety.

 - Post-Traumatic Stress Disorder.